calbasantana/rover-challenges-arena/README.md

 **Student Example**

 In the previous year, only one team signed up to complete this challenge and they were able to complete it successfully.
-Here is the video from that team.

-[VIDEO]
+However, I do not have a video of them completing it presently.

 # Tips